 Murano and it’s popular sister island, Burano are perfect getaways from the overcrowded Venice.
 This island is the ideal spot for lace purchases or simply just a glass of local wine as you watch the locals and tourists alike go about their days.
 Stay into the evening after all the tourists have headed back to Venice and you are left with peaceful, quiet canals perfect for romantic walks.

-Croatia is often overlooked when planning European trips, which is simply a shame!
+Croatia is often overlooked when planning European trips, which is simply a shame, as it should be on everyone’s Travel Dream List!
 Pltivice National Park’s connecting lake systems, flora and fauna are a geographical phenomenon!
 With crystal clear lakes, wildlife and overflowing waterfalls it is not hard to find the perfect picture.

 Cesky Krumlov, Czech Republic